colrich/educates-buildservice/workshops/lab-et-playground-intro/workshop/content/01-workshop-playground.md

 title: Command Summary
 ```

-The command to use for bundling and pushing up workshop content to the registry for this workshop session is:
+The command to use for bundling and pushing up workshop content to the registry for this playground session is:

 {% if ingress_protocol == 'https' %}